survivejs/react-book/manuscript/08_building_kanban.md

 If you hit `npm run build` now and wait for a while, you should end up with `build/index.html` that contains something familiar. `npm start` should work the same way as earlier.

-In this case isomorphic rendering doesn't yield us much.
-If we had a backend the situation would be different.
-We could serve the user markup that has initial data and enjoy the benefits.
-Now it's more of a gimmick but it's a useful technique to be aware of.
+In this case, isomorphic rendering doesn't yield us much.
+If we had a back-end the situation would be different.
+We could serve the user markup that has the initial data and enjoy the benefits.
+Even though it's now more of a gimmick, it's a useful technique to be aware of.

 ## Conclusion